This section is a global section that will be seen on all pages

-- Blue jeans will NOT be permitted on the ice as they provide insufficient movement and stretch.
+- Blue jeans are not be permitted on the ice as they provide insufficient movement and stretch.

-- Skating tights and skirts/dresses are not expected but allowed.
-Preferably not worn within the Intro to Figure Skating program.
+- Skating tights and skirts/dresses should not be worn within the Learn to Skate/Intro to Figure Skating program.

 - Long hair must be tied back.

 - Skates should be sharpened when purchased and after approximately every 10 hours of skating.
 Sharpen skates more often if they have been used on outdoor ice.